We appreciate the many blanket donations from members of the community, your generosity and your desire to help children through Project Linus.

 Ms. Marc Layton, Chapter Coordinator

-Handmade - All Project Linus blankets must be handmade and those coming directly from a store will not be accepted
+Handmade - All Project Linus blankets must be NEW, handmade and those coming directly from a store will not be accepted

 Clean - Clean blankets, free of pet hair and any chemical or strong odor

 Colors - Bright, child-friendly colors and themes.
 Fabric theme should be appropriate to the size/age

 Embellishments - No buttons or other decorative attachments on blankets

 Knit or crochet, using acrylic yarn and pattern free from lacy holes

 Fleece (see Fleece Guidelines below)